Read Social Studies and the Young Learner

 This online-only magazine features grade 5-8 classroom activities written for middle school educators of all stripes, but especially social studies teachers who see their classroom as a place to integrate all of the disciplines.
 MLL is published three times a year as a 16-page, color-illustrated PDF.
 Read about the current issue, download a free issue, or access the current and back issues at the online members-only Archive.

 This is your shortcut to lesson ideas — an online set of classroom activities, teaching ideas, and articles from our journals.
 Browse the collection, or search by historical period and grade level.
 Brief abstracts are available to all.
 Only NCSS members can access the full articles.
-Search ALL journal articles, using any key word, at the Publications Archives, http://www.socialstudies.org/publications/archives.
+Members can access the collection of journal articles spanning 2 decades at www.socialstudies.org/publications/peridocals.

 The Elementary Social Studies Teacher of the Year Award is given at the NCSS Annual Conference, which has been held in various U.S. cities over the years since 1920.
 We also celebrate excellence in social studies teaching with the Christa McAuliffe Reach for the Stars Award, the Award for Global Understanding given in honor of James M. Becker, as well as the Grant for the Enhancement of Geographic Literacy.